yingding/kf-examples/workshops/workbench2.md

 ![](./images/workbench1_stop.png)
 ![](./images/workbench1_start.png)

-We can connect to the workbench again, by click on `CONNECT`
+You can connect to the workbench again, by click on `CONNECT`
 ![](./images/workbench1_stop.png)

-We can see the jupyterlab version by
+You can see the jupyterlab version by
 1. Click on `Help` menu button
 2. Click on `About JupyterLab` to see the current JupyterLab version